skinnytimmy/aws-security-labs-bkk/Module-5/Security-Automation/lab_guide.md

 ## Create a CloudTrail Trail [if You Have Not Prevuously]

-If you have not created a trail previously, please create one as follows:
+If you have not created a trail previously, please create one as follows (use US-EAST-1 for simplicity):

 * Sign in to the console and open **AWS CloudTrail**
 * Click on **Trails** in the left hand pane.

 ![alt text](https://github.com/skinnytimmy/aws-security-labs-bkk/blob/master/Module-5/Security-Automation/images/image5-1-1.png )

 * Click on **Create Trail** to enter the trail creation page:

 ![alt text](https://github.com/skinnytimmy/aws-security-labs-bkk/blob/master/Module-5/Security-Automation/images/image5-1-2.png )

 * Give your trail a name and ensure that all management events are recorded across all regions:

 ![alt text](https://github.com/skinnytimmy/aws-security-labs-bkk/blob/master/Module-5/Security-Automation/images/image5-1-3.png )

 For storage location, set the following:

 1. Create a new S3 bucket with a unique name.
-2. Encrypt the log files with SSE-KMS.
-3. Create a new KMS key.
-4. Enter a unique name for your KMS key.
-5. Enable log file validation.
+2. Enable log file validation.
-6. Turn off SNS notification.
+3. Turn off SNS notification.

-When this is completed, you can select create.
+When this is completed, you can select **create**.